Cesky Krumlov Food

 Koláče

 Koláče are small filled pastries made with toppings such as poppy seed, quark, plum jam, or fruit.
 They are better suited to a morning bakery stop or afternoon coffee than to a restaurant dinner.
-In Cesky Krumlov, they also work well as a simple takeaway snack before walking along the river.
+In Cesky Krumlov, they also work as a simple takeaway snack before walking along the river.

 Trdelník